scottylabs-labrador/cmucal-v2/backend/README.md

     - windows: `venv\Scripts\activate`

 - Once activated, you can install dependencies by `pip install -r requirements.txt`, and save them by running `pip freeze > requirements.txt`
+- If you encounter an error with psycogp2, run `brew install postgresql` first.

 ## 2. MongoDB
 - (can ignore this) see app.services.db